 Contact us for more information on how we can help .

-The next Computer Q&A at Third Place Commons will online via Zoom, on October 25th (more details).
+The next Computer Q&A at Third Place Commons is planned as an in-person(!) event on September 26th (more details).
 We also have other classes/talks available.
 See our full speaking schedule.

 Thoughts on improving and simplifying your life through technology.